THURSDAY, APRIL 25

-Written by Phillip Howze
+By Phillip Howze

-Directed by Stevie Walker Webb
+Directed by Stevie Walker-Webb

 A man on a mountaintop confronts the fear of his own mortality.
 A mother instructs her son to be more careful walking the streets.
 A video shares a terrifying truth.
 Self Portraits is a site-driven theatrical event made up of intimate, experiential moments.
 This inventive new play reframes the political as personal to reflect on the unpredictable state of the Black body in America.
 Suspended at the edge of confrontation and contemplation, beauty and brutality, together these theatrical portraits share an expansive vision to provoke personal journeys towards collective possibility.